Indiana Court Records

 What are Indiana Divorce Records?

-Indiana divorce records are documents that prove that the parties named on the records have finalized their divorces in the state.
-These divorce records are issued by official state authorities and contain the names of the divorced parties, the dates and locations of the divorces, and any divorce settlements between the parties.
-Per the United States Census Bureau’s 2018 records, Indiana had the 6th highest number of divorces, at 9.9 divorces per 1,000 women over 15 years old.
+Indiana divorce records prove that the parties named on the records have finalized their divorces in the state.
+Official state authorities issue these divorce records containing the divorced parties' names, the divorce dates and locations, and any divorce settlements between the parties.
+According to the United States Census Bureau's 2018 records, Indiana had the sixth-highest number of divorces, at 9.9 per 1,000 women over 15 years old.

-Indiana is a “no-fault” divorce state, which means that one or both parties can file for divorce claiming the irretrievable breakdown of the marriage, without having to prove that the other party defaulted.
-However, to request for dissolution of marriage, the petitioner may include faults.
+Indiana is a "no-fault" divorce state, which means that one or both parties may file for divorce claiming the irretrievable breakdown of the marriage, without having to prove that the other party defaulted.
+However, to request the dissolution of a marriage, the petitioner may include faults.
 The following are officially recognized faults for dissolution of marriage in Indiana:

 - Conviction of a Felony

-- Incurable insanity which has lasted for at least two years
+- Incurable insanity that has lasted for at least two years

 Indiana couples who wish to end their marriage may do so, depending on the facts, with one of the following options: